18 November 2019

 Learn more about the special relationship between plants and poo.

-To celebrate World Toilet Day, we take a quick look at the plants that rely on a healthy dose of poo to grow and thrive.
+We take a quick look at the plants that rely on a healthy dose of poo to grow and thrive.

 While many of us look to veggies to get our essential nutrients, some pitcher plants have evolved to get their nutrients from shrew poo, like the Nepenthes ephippiata and Nepenthes rajah.